OUIsolutions/maktub/README.md

 #### SilverChain Path
-these project uses [Silverchain](https://github.com/OUIsolutions/SilverChain) as the default includer, and we recomen you to use, to a better development on files modification
+these project uses [Silverchain](https://github.com/OUIsolutions/SilverChain) as the default includer, and we recomen you to use, to a better development on files modification for usage in these project, download silverchain and put the **silverchain binary** into the main root dir, and run the sh **watch.sh** file

 ## Quick Usage